-Lazies, Here are 10 quick and easy sewing projects you can sew to help keep you organized.
+Lazies, Here are 10 quick and easy sewing patterns you can sew to help keep your house, purse, and life organized.
 They make great gifts and stocking stuffers, too.
 And they are all scrap busters using the leftovers from other projects or small cuts you may already have on hand.
 Perfect for you, kids, guys, and friends, this collection of sewing organizer projects will use up scraps and you’ll always have a gift at the ready.

 1. Casey Quick Cases for Pencils, Straws, Tools

 Casey is simple to make and uses a pony tail hair band for a clever closure.
 You can also hang Casey by the hair band to keep things handy.
 Perfect for straight-handled scissors, rotary cutter, pencil case, crochet/knitting tools, eating utensils and reusable drinking straws, too.
 Keep a few made up ahead of time for a gift in a pinch.

 2. CoCo Cord Kimonos for Phone Cords and More

 Everyone has cords to keep these days.
 Wrap them in beauty with this adjustable cord kimono.
 All three sizes fit in your hand but can hold a wide range of cords, cables, and more.
 Get those gorgeous buttons out and put them to work as a closure on these keepers.
 Sewing on the go?
 Wrap the cords for your machine, iron, portable light, and more.
 Gifting something with a cord – add a few CoCo Cord Kimonos to complete the gift.

 Made from 10in squares of fabric, this banana-shaped bag holds all sorts of goodies.
 Unzipped, the bag sits open for easy access.
 When zipped, the bag is shaped like a banana.
 Add a split ring to the zip for a quick zipper pull.
 Make Banana Bags and to hold your marking tools, small rulers, and more.
 Fill with school supplies for your favorite back to schoolers.

 4. Sadie Sweet Sacks for Food or Supplies